 - work that does not matter

-I will agree that big digressive novels don’t sell like they used to, but that’s a cultural trend because reading has been devalued
+I will agree that big digressive novels don’t sell like they used to, but that’s a cultural trend because reading has been devalued and current generations have been trained by media.

-and current generations have been trained by media.
 They don’t want a lot of words, they want you to get to the point and move on, and that will be even more so for future generations of readers.

 I also agree that the industry has consolidated itself and commercial work is valued over literary work

-I have not sold a work to the industry so long that it embarrasses me to tell you
+I have not sold a work to the industry in so long that it embarrasses me to tell you

 I don’t sit around whining when it comes to time to pay the freight for being a stylist